amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 When executed `Unlock-Bootloader.sh` script, the script will perform following actions:

-- unlock the bootloader with adb commands
+Unlock the bootloader with adb commands
 ```adb reboot bootloader
 fastboot devices
 fastboot flashing unlock